 - Read our advice on how to convince employers you want a career in property with them.

-Tip 4: keep your answers for interview
+Tip 4: keep your answers for interview and assessment centres

 Save a copy of your answers to help you prepare for interviews.
 You’ll almost certainly be asked about your application answers by the interviewer and it won’t look good if you give conflicting information.
 After all, the whole application process can be long so it’s easy to forget what it was that initially attracted you to that employer.
 Print out your answers and, if you have time before the interview starts, look back over them before you go in.

 Recruiters won’t just be looking out for your motivation in your responses to questions.
 Matt says: ‘We assess a candidate’s passion for the industry throughout the recruitment process, including the application.
 We are looking for candidates who not only write about their passion but show it in their actions.’
 Actively participate in all the activities and tasks during the assessment centre and use the opportunity to network with property professionals; asking the right questions can demonstrate that you have a genuine interest in the profession and the employer.